braddockcg/dominions/README.md

 ### Setting the nightly maintenance time

 You probably want to set the time for nightly maintenance to midnight local time.

+If you are using versions 140 or 141, Dominions will automatically run at the first login after midnight in the timezone of your container.
+You must set the time zone in the container.

-You set it by editing gamedir/gamedb.json
+For other versions of Dominions, you set the turn time by editing gamedir/gamedb.json

 Note that this time will be ignored by versions 141 and 140.